JWar/JonsApp/README.md

     given that cant guarantee WHEN the Firebase Msg is sent.
     Need to think about TelTo!
 How should server side handle the multiple Tels...?

 Phone-side:
-    Finish database set up (schema, dbhelper etc...).
     Finish UI.
 Need to check whats been done.
     Get basic new conversation/new contact handling sorted.
-    Lets get some dummy data in the system too...